osvaldoxdjr/machine-learning-mo444-ic/Assignment #1/2018s1-mo444-assignment-01/README.md

-# Machine Learning Module - UNICAMP - MO444
+# Machine Learning Module - UNICAMP - MO444 - Assignment #1

-Here it follows a code to perform a gradient discent without using a specific library.
+Objective
-Read the report to understand the dataset and the experiments.
+Explore linear regression alternatives and come up with the best possible model to the problems, avoiding overfitting.
+In particular, to predict the number of shares in social networks (popularity).